On this page:

 - the place of origin of a product - for example, where it was made or assembled.
 For more information, view our Country of origin claims page

-- a buyer's need for the goods or services
+- a buyer's need for the products or services

-- any guarantee, warranty or condition on the goods or services.
-For more information, view our Guarantees, warranties and refunds section.
+- any guarantee, warranty or condition on the products or services.
+For more information, view our Refunds repairs and returns section.

 - manufacturer sold socks, which were not pure cotton, labelled as ‘pure cotton’